paulross/pprune-calc/A340-SBKP/README.md

 This is a large extrapolation, with its consequent dangers, but the data seems reasonable.
 This extrapolation gives a start of takeoff (video) time of -32.8 ±2.8 seconds.

-## Distance
+## Distance Down The Runway

-Distance can be estimated by integrating the ground speed data.
+This can be estimated by integrating the ground speed data.
-This will be affected by errors in ground speed estimation proportional to the speed error multiplied by time.
+The distance errors are the speed errors multiplied by time.
 This left graph shows the distance traveled for mid estimate of ground speed and those values ±10 knots.
-The left graph is focussed around t=0 and distance from the start of the video.
+The left graph is focused around t=0 and distance from the start of the video.
-In the right graph the curves are shifted so that they intersect at t=27.8s which is the time the aircraft passes the runway end (x=3240m).
+In the right graph the curves are shifted so that they intersect at t=27.8s which is the time the aircraft passes the end of the runway (x=3240m).
 The right graph shows video time on the x axis plotted against the estimated distance from the runway start.

 <center>